kworathur/CV-Capstone/README.md

 Lighter pixels correspond to regions of the image where the model is more sensitive to the input.
 We expect lighter pixels to be conentrated near the tumour if the model was most heavily influenced by the shape and location of the tumour.
 However, this is not the case, as we can see that the model is also highly sensitive to the background of the image.
 One explanation for this result is that the pixels in the background are fairly stable from image to image, so the model can afford to be heavily dependent on these pixels without sacrificing classification its accuracy.

+Our group implemented a addition of Gaussian noise to the images, to test the saliency maps of the model on perturbed images.
+This showed us how the model was relatively robust against images with noise, especially around the typically black corners.

 \pagebreak